TheDuckGoesQuark/UnconventionalChess/Source/UnconventionalChess/multiagentchessclient/README.md

 ### Progressive Web App Metadata

-The default configuration includes a web app manifest located at [`public/manifest.json`](public/manifest.json), that you can customize with details specific to your web application.
+The default gameConfiguration includes a web app manifest located at [`public/manifest.json`](public/manifest.json), that you can customize with details specific to your web application.